keen/keen-cli/README.md

-  keen median               # Alias for queries:run -c median keen minimum              # Alias for queries:run -c minimum keen percentile           # Alias for queries:run -c percentile keen project:collections  # Print information about a project's collections keen project:describe     # Print information about a project keen project:open         # Open a project's overview page in a browser keen project:workbench    # Open a project's workbench page in a browser keen queries:run          # Run a query and print the result keen select-unique        # Alias for queries:run -c select_unique keen sum                  # Alias for queries:run -c sum
+  keen median               # Alias for queries:run -c median keen minimum              # Alias for queries:run -c minimum keen percentile           # Alias for queries:run -c percentile keen projects:collections  # Print information about a project's collections keen projects:describe     # Print information about a project keen projects:open         # Open a project's overview page in a browser keen projects:workbench    # Open a project's workbench page in a browser keen queries:run          # Run a query and print the result keen select-unique        # Alias for queries:run -c select_unique keen sum                  # Alias for queries:run -c sum